-Answer: The sources should be streamlined with the FV-hierarchy in IFRS.
+The sources should be streamlined with the FV-hierarchy in IFRS.

-9. Should more description be included of how to use the various sources of market prices to obtain a range of plausible prices?
+9. Should more description be included on how to use the various sources of market prices to obtain a range of plausible prices?

-Answer: From our point of view the greater the flexibility the better the system would work.
-It r:\standing committees\regulation and policy\sub groups\sg market risk\2013\pruval dp responses\austrian federal economic chamber.docx will not be possible to describe each and every scenario appropriately.
+From our point of view the greater the flexibility the better the system would work.
+It will not be possible to describe each and every scenario appropriately.
 For this reason we plead for not being too restrictive/prescriptive in the descriptions.